 ?
 Former Disney XD star Kelli Berglund ( Lab Rats: Elite Force ) apparently had her Coachella fun cut short last weekend when she was arrested for carrying a fake ID.
 Guns N' Roses and LCD Soundsystem to reunite at Coachella 2016 TMZ reports that the 20-year old actress was trying to get into a ...
 Read More > Other Links From TVGuide.com Kelli Berglund This article, Disney's Kelli Berglund Busted at Coachella for Being Under Age, originally appeared on TVGuide.com.

-Our guide to this week's (and last week's) album releases also features the week's top new music videos from artists like Blur, Battles, and Jay Rock, plus brand new streaming music from Metric, Ought, and more.
+Our guide to this week's (and last week's) album releases also features the week's top new music videos from artists like The Flaming Lips, Deftones, and Run the Jewels, plus brand new streaming music from Wire, Rufus Wainwright, James Blake, DJ Shadow, and more.
 Read and Post Comments | Get the full article at Metacritic

 The first weekend of the cultural zeitgeist that is Coachella concluded last night, and guess who was there living it up and snapping selfies galore?
 That's right, flaxen-haired culinary icon of our time Guy Fieri.

 Pop superstar Rihanna capped a celebrity-filled Coachella festival Sunday with a surprise appearance, as her sometime songwriter Sia took a sharply different approach by testing the possibilities of on-stage anonymity.
 Rihanna turned up unannounced on stage during a headlining set of Calvin Harris, the British DJ behind a slew of electronic-infused smash hits.
 Sporting a camouflage cap, Rihanna went into her song "We Found Love," which was written by Harris, to the cheers of thousands of fans at the close of three days of revelry in the heat of the California desert.